Pat Riley

 Patrick James Riley (born March 20, 1945) is an American professional basketball executive, former coach, and former player in the National Basketball Association (NBA).
 He has been the team president of the Miami Heat since 1995, and he also served as the team's head coach from 1995 to 2003 and again from 2005 to 2008.

-Regarded as one of the greatest NBA coaches of all time, Riley has won five NBA championships as a head coach, four with the Los Angeles Lakers during their Showtime era in the 1980s and one with the Heat in 2006.
+Often referred to as "the Godfather", Riley is regarded as one of the greatest NBA figures of all time both as a coach and executive.
+He has won five NBA championships as a head coach, four with the Los Angeles Lakers during their Showtime era in the 1980s and one with the Heat in 2006.
 Riley is a nine-time NBA champion across his tenures as a player (1972), assistant coach (1980), head coach (1982, 1985, 1987, 1988, 2006), and executive (2012, 2013).
+He is the first North American sports figure to win a championship as a player, as an assistant coach, as a head coach, and as an executive.
+Since the start of his NBA career through 2023, Riley has reached 19 NBA finals across six different decades, making 25 percent of all NBA Finals as a player, coach, or executive.

 Riley was named NBA Coach of the Year three times (1989–90, 1992–93 and 1996–97, as head coach of the Lakers, New York Knicks and Heat, respectively).
 He was head coach of an NBA All-Star Game team nine times: eight times with the Western Conference team (1982, 1983, 1985–1990, all as head coach of the Lakers) and once with the Eastern team (1993, as head coach of the Knicks).
-He is the first North American sports figure to win a championship as a player, as an assistant coach, as a head coach, and as an executive, and in various roles has reached the NBA finals in six different decades.
 In 1996, he was named one of the 10 Greatest Coaches in NBA history.
-Riley most recently won the 2012 and 2013 NBA championships with the Heat as their team president.
+In 2008, Riley was inducted in the Naismith Memorial Basketball Hall of Fame as a coach.
 He received the Chuck Daly Lifetime Achievement Award from the NBA Coaches Association on June 20, 2012.

 Early life

-Riley was born in Rome, New York and raised in Schenectady, New York.
+Riley was born in Rome, New York and raised in Schenectady.
 He is the son of Mary Rosalia (Balloga) and Leon Riley, who played 22 seasons of minor league baseball as an outfielder and first baseman, and appeared in four games for the 1944 Philadelphia Phillies.

 Riley played basketball for Linton High School in Schenectady under head coach Walt Przybylo and assistants Bill Rapavy and Ed Catino.
 Linton High School's 74–68 victory over New York City's Power Memorial on December 29, 1961, is remembered mostly for its two stars: Power Memorial's Lew Alcindor (who later changed his name to Kareem Abdul-Jabbar) and Riley, who would go on to coach Abdul-Jabbar with the Los Angeles Lakers.
 In 1991, Riley called it "one of the greatest games in the history of Schenectady basketball."